-Each year, the Nieman Foundation awards paid fellowships to up to 24 journalists working in print, broadcast, digital and audiovisual media.
+Each year, the Nieman Foundation awards paid fellowships to journalists working in print, broadcast, digital and audiovisual media.
 Journalists and other professionals working in positions that support journalism, such as the business or technology departments of news companies.

 The Nieman-Berkman Klein Fellowship in Journalism Innovation brings individuals to Harvard University to work on a specific course of research or a specific project relating to journalism innovation.

 User Review( votes)